 In the event you have been affected by the negligence of a third party that has resulted in a soft tissue injury or whiplash, then you might be reaching for a solicitor who could handle your soft tissue injury claims.
 Here at Accident Claims UK, we pride ourselves on having a great panel of solicitors who are well versed in personal injury law.

-If you have an eligible claim and choose to work with us, we could connect you with a personal injury solicitor who is best suited to handle your type of claim.
+If you have an eligible claim and choose to work with us, we could connect you with a personal injury solicitor.
+We’d choose one who is best suited to handle your type of claim.
 Our panel of solicitors could assist those searching for compensation throughout the legal procedure, providing advice and support throughout the challenging process.

 Soft tissue injury compensation claims FAQ